Musical Theater Works of Jan Powell & Ken Stone

 Jan Powell, composer, is an ASCAP member and winner of numerous ASCAP Special Awards.
 He is proud to have been a performing member of Actors Equity Association, and one of the first elected representatives to the Member Advisory Board of the Lehman Engel Musical Theatre Workshop.

-Currently Jan serves as a musical director for the historic Temple Theatre in Sanford, North Carolina.
-His work there includes the 2006 and 2007 Christmas shows, A Dash of Rosemary, Beehive, the ’60s Musical, Godspell, Ain’t Misbehavin’, Winter Wondrettes, Once On This Island, Little Women, and South Pacific.
+Jan has served as a musical director for the historic Temple Theatre in Sanford, North Carolina.
+His work there includes the 2006 and 2007 Christmas shows, A Dash of Rosemary, Beehive — the ’60s Musical, Godspell, Ain’t Misbehavin’, Winter Wondrettes, Once On This Island, Dames at Sea, Little Women, South Pacific, and Beguiled Again: The Rodgers and Hart Songbook.
+He was also the music director and arranger for Regina Taylor’s musical play Crowns, directed by Rebecca Holderness, at Burning Coal Theatre in Raleigh, which traveled for an extended run at Temple Theatre.

 Other work as musical director, conductor, or vocal arranger includes Rosenstrasse at Company Rep (world premiere), The Threepenny Opera at the Odyssey Theatre Ensemble, Inside Out directed by Kay Cole, William Hoffman’s Riga directed by Marshall Mason and produced by Drew Snyder and Venture West Theater, three seasons of A.S.K.
 Theater Projects’ Nautilus Workshop directed by Ben Krywosz, and The Virginia Avenue Project directed by Leigh Curran.